WrenSwift/SimsSwitcher/[draft]readme.md

 - **Enable/Disable Mods:**
   Quickly move mods between active and inactive folders.

-- **Presets:**
+- **Mod Presets:**
   Save and load sets of enabled mods as named presets for different play styles or testing setups.

 - **Packs Management:**
   View, enable, or disable Sims 4 packs using friendly names loaded from a CSV file.

+- **Pack Presets:**
+  Save and load sets of enabled packs as named presets, making it easy to switch between different pack configurations.

 - **Game Launcher:**
   Launch The Sims 4 directly from the app, with optional arguments to disable selected packs.

 - **Persistent Settings:**
-  Remembers your last used directories and presets between sessions.
+  Remembers your last used directories, mod presets, and pack presets between sessions.

 ---